bwallace7430/eyarc-interview-challenge/README.md

 ## Context

-This is a simplified excerpt from a real production codebase.
+This is a simplified excerpt from the production codebase.
 The stack is:

-- **Backend**: Django (Python) with async views via `adrf`, Pydantic-based serializers via `drf-pydantic`, and PostgreSQL
+- **Backend**: Django (Python) with async views via `adrf`, Pydantic-based serializers via `drf-pydantic`, and SQLite (though we use PostgreSQL in our live stack)
 - **Frontend**: Next.js (React/TypeScript) using a type-safe auto-generated SDK

 ## The Feature